intlify/srvmid/packages/hono/README.md

 })
 ```

-ou can make that function asynchronous.
+You can make that function asynchronous.
 This is useful when loading resources along with locale detection.

 <!-- eslint-disable markdown/no-missing-label-refs -- NOTE(kazupon): ignore github alert -->